StrikingLoo/strikingloo.github.io/wiki/japan-trip.md

 You can reach Hakone quite easily from Tokyo.
 This small town is one of the prime places to view Mount Fuji.

 Nijo Castle is 1.2 km from Hotel M's Plus Shijo Omiya, while Kyoto International Manga Museum is 1.4 km from the property.
-The nearest airport is Osaka Itami Airport, 37 km from Hotel M's Plus Shijo Omiya.

-### NAGOYA
-Templo, ghibli, ver mas

 ## Resources